 At ‘turn around’ point of the cave (for lack of a better term), another guide waited, ready and willing to answer questions.
 He had pictures of the different species of aquatic life that had been found in the park.

 The total tour was 1/4 mile, so it was perfect for the little legs in my group.

 We then made our way out of the cave, and this is when I realized our terrible mistake.
 The cave had been our reprieve from the soul-crushing heat.
 Then my sweet husband wanted to walk the trail down to the banks of the green river, another .5 mile.

-My glasses fogged up immediately upon exiting the cave.
+My glasses fogged up immediately the minute we exited the cave.
 Remember the detail of the trip being spontaneous?
-We had neglected to bring things like proper hiking clothes, water bottles, and a willingness to hike in the heat.
+We neglected to bring things like proper hiking clothes, water bottles, and a willingness to hike in the heat.